 Don’t Let the Intricate Policies trick you

 Employers play with words with a unique talent that makes some points vague that they use to their advantage later on.
 Do not be misled by these complicated policies and understand your employer’s authority.
 The contract is a bilateral agreement that does not confer unbridled power on only one party but gives both parties the right to negotiate.
 Before concluding the contract, use your leverage wisely.
-The following clauses must be carefully addressed because they may affect you in the long term.

 Don’t undermine your primary objective